 The Review will generally take place within a meeting, unless the manager agrees otherwise.
 The Lead Professional or line manager will usually chair the meeting.
 If the case is not allocated, the manager of the responsible team must undertake the review or arrange for it to be undertaken on his/her behalf.

 The purpose of the Review is to ensure that the services provided are contributing to the achievement of the objectives within the time-scales set.

-NOTE: In Bournemouth, where it is proposed that a complex package of support being provided under a Child in Need Plan should continue beyond 12 months there should be a specific review chaired by the manager of the responsible team.
+Where it is proposed that a complex package of support being provided under a Child in Need Plan should continue beyond 12 months there should be a specific review chaired by the manager of the responsible team.
 Exceptions to this will be those cases where the plan acknowledges the need for longer term support, for example in relation to children who meet the criteria for a service in relation to a disability.

 All decisions made should be recorded on the child's electronic record, together with reasons, and dated.

 A copy of the record should be sent to the child (if old enough), parent and all other participants in the Review process.

 The outcome of a Review will be:

 - That the child is no longer a child in need requiring Children's Social Care Services intervention, which will result in a recommendation to the team manager that the case be closed although the child may continue to receive services from a single agency or under a multi-agency plan not involving Children's Social Care;

 - That the child continues to be a Child in Need requiring the same level of services, resulting in the continuing provision of services and minor amendment, as necessary, of the Child in Need Plan;